 Kevin joined the Centre community in 1996 as Associate Director of Public Safety.
 In 2005 he was promoted to Director of Public Safety.
 He came to Centre from Berea College where he worked in the Public Safety Department for seven years.
 Kevin holds a B.A. in history from Berea, as well as a M.S. in criminal justice from Eastern Kentucky University.

-Megan, a native of Fort Mitchell, Kentucky, graduated from Centre in 2003 with a B.A. in Anthropology.
-In 2007, she joined Centre’s staff as the assistant director of alumni affairs and in 2009 was promoted to director of alumni affairs.
-Prior to her return to Centre, Megan worked as the marketing coordinator for a commercial real estate firm in the Greater Cincinnati area.
-Megan enjoys being involved in the Centre Community and serves as the advisory board chairman for the Epsilon Eta chapter of Kappa Alpha Theta.
-Megan and her husband, Kevin, currently reside in Danville, Kentucky.
+Megan graduated from Centre in 2003 with a B.A. in Anthropology.
+In 2007, she joined Centre’s staff and in 2009 was promoted to director of alumni engagement.
+Megan stays active on campus by serving as chair of the Human Resources Committee and director of the Creative Campus initiative.
+Locally, she serves as a board member for CASA of the Bluegrass and as an alumnae member of Kappa Alpha Theta.
+Megan and her husband, Kevin, reside in Danville, Ky.

 Staff Congress HR Policy Ad-Hoc Member (2013 — 2014)

 Preston Miles is professor of chemistry at Centre College, where he has taught since 1981.
 He has held the Walkup Professorship of Chemistry since 1997, and has served as chair of the natural science program.